top of page

 Risk

-Who should attend: Body-worn camera program administrators and staff
+Who should attend: Body-worn camera program administrators and staff, police managers and executives

 Length: 2 Days